 Previously I was a video fellow at McClatchy's paper the Sun News based in Myrtle Beach, South Carolina, where I shot and edited breaking news and feature videos.
 My video on the aftermath of Hurricane Matthew in a local community in Myrtle Beach has won First Place, Feature Video at the South Carolina Press Association News Contest.
 Before that I interned with CNN Medical Unit where I wrote about scientific studies, substance abuse, fitness, HIV, and profiled people with significant life changes for CNN.com.
 On the TV side, I helped with editorial research and local shoots.

-A native speaker of both Mandarin and Cantonese, I'm fluent in English, conversant in Japanese and speak elementary to intermediate Korean.
+I’m fluent in English, Cantonese and Mandarin, conversant in Japanese and speak elementary to intermediate Korean.